AliDeWeb/Stuff_Shop/README.md

 ## 🔧 Endpoints

-Swagger UI is available at: http://localhost:8080/document
+Swagger UI is available at: /api/docs
+Open API is available at: /api/openapi

 ## 💡 Contributing